Montréal–Mirabel International Airport: Expropriation

-In March 1969 the federal and provincial governments reached a compromise to locate at the St. Scholastique site, and proposals were drawn up to expropriate 97000 acre, an area larger than the entire city of Montreal.
+In March 1969, the federal and provincial governments reached a compromise to locate at the St. Scholastique site, and proposals were drawn up to expropriate 97000 acre, an area larger than the entire city of Montreal.
 This area is served only by a long road link via Autoroute 15 and Autoroute 50.
 An additional link via Autoroute 13 was planned but never completed.
 Also planned was the connection of Autoroute 50 to the Ottawa/Gatineau area, a goal which would not be achieved until decades later, in 2012.

 The federal government expropriation resulted in making Mirabel the world's largest airport by property area.
-(King Fahd International Airport near Dammam in Saudi Arabia later surpassed Mirabel as the world's largest airport by property area, a record it still retains).
-The airport's operations zone, which encompassed what was eventually built plus expansion room, amounted to only 17000 acre, about 19% of the total area of the airport.
+The airport's planned operations zone, which encompassed what was eventually built plus expansion room, amounted to only 17000 acre, about 19% of the total area of the property.
 The federal government planned to use the excess land as a noise buffer and as an industrial development zone (which was never started).
 This attracted the ire of the people of St. Scholastique who protested vehemently against the expropriation of their land.
 Nevertheless, construction started in June 1970 under the auspices of BANAIM, a government organization formed to build the airport.
 The architects charged with the design were Papineau, Gérin-Lajoie, LeBlanc, Edwards.

-High-speed rail transit (the system was to be capable of speeds from 100 to 120 km/h for the Montréal–Mirabel run), initially to be called TRRAMM (Transport Rapide Régional Aéroportuaire Montréal–Mirabel), was intended to be completed at a later date.
+Urban rail transit – the system was to be capable of speeds from 100 to 120 km/h for the Montréal–Mirabel run – initially to be called TRRAMM (Transport Rapide Régional Aéroportuaire Montréal–Mirabel), was intended to be completed at a later date.
 However, it never got beyond the drawing board.
 The TRRAMM system was also intended to eventually be expanded to other parts of the Montreal region.
 The major stumbling block for the TRRAMM project was funding.
 The federal, provincial, and municipal governments never managed to find enough cash to fund the highly ambitious and expensive rapid transit project.
 Thus, Mirabel was forced to cope with an inadequate road system and non-existent rail transit, supplemented only by express buses.